 Shift Change in Cottbus-Nord Opencast Mine

-After the permitted reserves were mined from the mining field, according to the plan, a new phase of the Cottbuser Ostsee development will start.
-Lakes normally follow after opencast mines in Lusatia.
+After the permitted reserves were mined from the opencast mine, according to plan a new phase of the Cottbuser Ostsee development starts.
+In Lusatia lakes normally follow after opencast mines.
 Nothing is left to chance when designing the post mining landscape.
 Everything is planned in minute detail, and checked by the authorities and approved.

 Preparation for Flooding

-Before the water can take over, the lake bed and safe slopes have to be created.
-For this the south, west and northern slopes are flattened, so that the lapping lake waters do not erode the soil away.
-There will be earthworks to move soil within the future lake bed, so that at low water levels the minimum depth will still not be less than 2 metres.
+Before the water can take over, the lake basin and safe embankments have to be created.
+For this the south, west and northern embankments are flattened, so that the lapping lake waters do not erode the soil away.
+There will be earthworks to move soil within the future lake basin, so that at low water levels the minimum depth will still not be less than 2 metres.

 We will build a flooding facility and prepare the connection of the lake to the water regime in the surrounding area.

 The lake's eastern shore, borders on the opencast mine's recultivated areas.
 These have been mostly afforested after lignite mining.
 To stabilize this shoreline area which consists of dumped soil, so-called vibro displacement compactors are used.